 No, The Sky Isn’t Falling

-I checked with three of my law partners (Zip Edwards, Rob McNeill, and Amy Hunt) who are experienced practitioners in the area of Real Estate Title Issues and Litigation.
+I checked with two of my law partners (Zip Edwards and Rob McNeill), who are experienced practitioners in the area of Real Estate Title Issues and Litigation.
 All three emphatically agreed that these fears are unfounded.
 The bottom line is that a change in local zoning codes will NOT “trump” properly recorded and otherwise enforceable restrictions in the chain of title for real estate property that limit its use to single-family purposes.
 Despite a new zoning overlay that would allow multi-family development in a particular area, detached, single-family homes located in a deed-restricted community would still be protected.
 That restriction would remain enforceable by the HOA or by other lot owners in the particular subdivision.

 If a particular neighborhood is not subject to restrictive covenants that limit homes to single-family, then a rezoning of that neighborhood to multi-family would open that community up to multi-family development.
 But owners of homes in deed-restricted communities with a single-family limitation have nothing to worry about.
 The sky isn’t falling.